Zakkkk/mana/readme.md

 For example `d*->do` is acceptable but `d*->dof` or `d*->ao` is not.

-Coming soon is: magic combos suggestion, layout generation
+Coming soon: magic combos suggestion, layout generation, mutiple magic keys

 ## Installing
 To run this program, [node](https://nodejs.org/en/download) is required.
 Make sure it is installed to path.
 Run `npm install` in the directory to install required packages.